5 Easy Steps for Cleaning Your Wellies Or Rubber Boots

 Cleaning Your Wellies Or Rubber Boots

+I think we can all agree that the whole point of wellies is for them to get muddy!
+But regular cleaning is needed not only to keep them looking and smelling good but also to prolong the life of your wellies and prevent issues such as cracking.
 During our time here at Philip Morris, one of the biggest questions we get is "how to clean hunter wellies" as well as other popular brands.
 So to help you keep your wellington boots in top condition, we’ve created a simple yet effective guide on how to clean both the outside and inside of your wellies at home.

-How To Clean Wellies
+How to Clean Wellies

 It’s a good idea to rinse down your wellies after each use to get the worst of the mud and muck off.
 But now and then a more detailed approach is needed to bring them back to their best.